Upper Body Push Workout With Cardio Tabata (30-Minutes)

 woman performing an overhead shoulder press with dumbbells in an upper body push workout

-How To Do A Neutral Press And 90-Degree Dumbbell Shoulder Press
+How to Do a Neutral Press and 90-Degree Shoulder Press

-1. Start standing with feet shoulder-width apart, slight bend in your knees.
-Hold a dumbbell in each hand, elbows in line with your shoulders, palms facing in towards each other (neutral grip).
+1. Stand with feet shoulder-width apart, knees slightly bent.
+Hold a dumbbell in each hand at shoulder height.
+Elbows are in line with your shoulders and palms are facing in towards each other (neutral grip).

-2. Press the dumbbells straight overhead, keeping elbows narrow.
+2. Press the dumbbells straight overhead, keeping the elbows narrow.
 This is a neutral press.

-3. Lower the dumbbells, bringing them in line with your shoulders.
-Then “goal post” your arms to 90 degrees, elbows going wide.
+3. Lower the dumbbells back down to your shoulders.
+Then “goal post” your arms by bringing the elbows out wide.
+Elbows are bent at 90 degrees.
 Keep your elbows in line with your shoulders, rather than letting them drop down.

-4. Push the dumbbells overhead, then lower the dumbbells back down with control, elbows at 90 degrees.
-Rotate the palms to face each other to return to the start of a neutral press.
+4. Push the dumbbells overhead, locking out biceps near ears.
+Then lower the dumbbells back down with control.
+Rotate the palms to face each other as you return to the starting position of the neutral press.

-Targets: All three heads of the shoulder muscles — primarily the lateral head of the deltoid, but also engages the anterior and posterior heads (or rear delts).
+Targets: the lateral head of the deltoid, as well as the anterior and posterior heads (or rear delts).

 woman performing alternating shoulder raises or lateral raises with dumbbells